Niloy333/Wearanize_plus/README.md

 ## Access Instructions

-The Wearanize+ dataset is hosted on the <i>Radboud Data Repository</i> (RDR) in [this collection](https://data.ru.nl/collections/di/dcmn/DSC_wearanize_t0000657a_579) and is available for academic research upon signing a <i>Data Use Agreement</i> (DUA).
-To request access, [download the DUA template](https://hochschule-rhein-waal.sciebo.de/s/GQABNzP8xZMndHr), complete the sections on recipient information, (briefly) state your research plan, and send the filled-out form to [Prof. Dr. Martin Dresler](https://www.radboudumc.nl/en/people/martin-dresler) via [email](mailto:martin.dresler@donders.ru.nl).
-Access will be granted once the DUA has been fully signed by all parties.
+The Wearanize+ dataset is hosted on the <i>Radboud Data Repository</i> (RDR) in [this collection](https://data.ru.nl/collections/di/dcmn/DSC_wearanize_t0000657a_579) and is available for research upon signing a <i>Data Use Agreement</i> (DUA).
+To request access, [download the DUA template](https://hochschule-rhein-waal.sciebo.de/s/GQABNzP8xZMndHr), complete the sections on recipient information, briefly describe your research plan, and send the filled-out form to [Prof. Dr. Martin Dresler](https://www.radboudumc.nl/en/people/martin-dresler) via [email](mailto:martin.dresler@donders.ru.nl).
+Please note that simply clicking "Request access" on the RDR collection page will not grant you access to the dataset; you (together with your institute or lab head) must complete the DUA and submit it to Prof. Dresler.
+Access will be granted once the DUA has been fully agreed upon and signed by all parties.

 ## Devices and Modalities